How local authority building control teams can become more resilient

 So that’s what resilience is, but what might be stopping you from achieving it?
 From my own experience, the answer is more complex than cut-and-dried.

-Then there are those who, because they’re not equipped with the right expertise and resources, are unsure how best to prepare for impending regulatory changes.
-Those who are finding recruiting Building Control Inspectors to be a hard task.
-And those who have had team members move on to become Approved Inspectors.
+Then there are those who, because they’re not equipped with the right expertise and resources, are unsure how best to prepare for the impending regulatory changes under the Building Safety Bill.
+Those who are finding recruiting building control inspectors to be a hard task.
+And those who have had team members move on to become approved inspectors.

 Next are those who sometimes feel like their jobs are an uphill struggle.
 Held back by a lack of capacity, training and experience at crucial moments, they’re unable to deliver against demand.
 Especially when it comes to providing specialist services such as fire safety and structural assessments.